 - Co-Chair, Government Affairs Council, Santa Ana Chamber of Commerce

-- Board of Directors, LGBT Center of Orange County
+- Board of Directors, LGBTQ Center of Orange County

 - Former Member, Board of Directors, Legal Aid Society of Orange County